MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/ax-2012-features-not-implemented-but-not-deprecated.md

 </tr>
 <tr>
 <td>Procurement site</td>
 <td>In previous versions, the Employee self-service procurement site let you enter requisitions for employees, view the status of an order (created, received, or receipt confirmed), and request onboarding of a new vendor.
-Different procurement catalogs could be configured to show on the site depending on policy.
-Procurement catalogs could also be designed by adding new nodes.
+YOu could configure different procurement catalogs to show on the site depending on policy.
+You could also design procurement catalogs by adding new nodes.
 In the current version, procurement catalog capabilities are reduced and are used only to limit the products that can be ordered for an organization.
 The structure is always based on the Procurement categories hierarchy.
 Additionally, on the procurement site the employee could approve a vendor invoice and confirm receipts in relation to the requisitions and derived purchase orders.</td>
 <td>Not implemented</td>
 </tr>
 <tr>